 Since creatine’s use in sport and medicine, it has become one of the most researched supplements on the market.
 It has been studied in many different forms and with different age demographics.
 Many of the studies conducted include kids aging from 1-18 years of age and have shown no side effects from creatine supplementation (5).
-It is used commonly in the medical field , with no side effects, when young children have muscular disorders, cancers, and kidney issues.
+It is used commonly in the medical field for young children who have muscular disorders, cancers, and kidney issues.
 So why not use it if you’re healthy?

 What to use?

 Creatine hydrochloride is the preferred form of creatine to take because it has a better absorption rate than creatine monohydrate (2).
-However, studies have shown that creatine monohydrate remains readily bioavailable for longer.
+However, studies have shown that creatine monohydrate remains readily bioavailable for longer periods of time.
 Monohydrate also tends to be less expensive (3).
 In multiple studies, both forms of creatine have shown positive results in muscle mass, body composition, and performance.

-If looking for results in the quickest method possible, a bulking phase is recommended.
-When in a bulking phase take 10-20g a day for 7-14 days, then switching to what is called a maintaining load of around 5-10g a day (3).
+If looking for results in the quickest method possible, a “bulking” phase is recommended.
+When in a bulking phase, take 10-20g a day for 7-14 days.
+After this initial phase switch to what is called a maintaining load of around 5-10g a day (3).
 Larger athletes should be on the higher range for daily consumption (1).
-If bulking isn’t necessary take 5-7g of creatine a day (3).
+If bulking isn’t necessary, take 5-7g of creatine a day as recommended (3).

 It is ideal to use the supplement during training and competition periods.
-Once the athlete has completed the competitive season, and is taking time off from training, creatine supplementation should stop until training begins again.
-It is NOT harmful to the athlete to consume 5-7g a day while in season or training regularly, and if a long break occurs it is wasteful to consume creatine (1,3).
+Once an athlete has completed the competitive season, and is taking time off from training, creatine supplementation should stop until training begins again.
+It is NOT harmful to the athlete to consume 5-7g a day while in season or training regularly, and if a long break occurs it has said to be wasteful to consume creatine (1,3).

 Creatine and Kidney Function